uraplutonium/adtree-py/docs/README.md

 When using this package, each of “Record”, “ADTree” and “ContingencyTable” modules must be imported to program.
 However, there are more than one implementations for each of these three modules.
 As a result, please consider which implementations is more appropriate before importing.

 Note: The name of the folder where all python files are, must not be “adtree” or “ADTree”, since some AD-Tree modules are imported as this name.
-A folder with name of “adtree” or “ADTree” will cause this package does not work.
+A folder with name of “adtree” or “ADTree” will cause the package does not work.

 ## 2. Record modules
 Record modules are the only form of original dataset the ADTree modules accept.
 It is a two-dimensional matrix, in which all numbers are greater than 0.
 In each row, there stores one record.